Coffee Cupping: How to Professionally Taste Coffee at Home?

 Summary

 Cupping is the best school of taste.
-It allows you to stop treating coffee as a "bitter morning stimulant" and start seeing it as an agricultural product with an infinite palette of aromas.
+It allows you to stop treating coffee as a "bitter stimulant" and see it as an agricultural product with an infinite palette of aromas.
+Don't be afraid of your associations β if it tastes like "grandma's lemon tea," that's a perfectly valid note!

 Theory over, time for action!
 Choose your favorite brewing method.